 As I prepare for my Dynamics 365 certification in sales (MB2-717), I am creating blog posts based on my revision.
 I hope that collectively these posts may prove useful to anyone also preparing for the MB2-717 exam.
 This time I will describe the advanced find function.

 You can see the section of the skills measured statement that mentions advanced find below;

 A saved advanced find is known as a personal view.
-There are two types of views in Dynamics 365, system views are created by developers anfd are available to all users.
+There are two types of views in Dynamics 365, personal and system.
+System views are created by developers and are available to all users.
 Personal views show under the “my views” heading and are available to to person who created the view and anyone the view has been shared with.

 When sharing and creating views / advanced finds you should be aware that the Dynamcis 365 security model applies.
 You can only query records that you have been given access to see.
 And if you share the view you are sharing the query not the records included in the query.
 By this I mean that if you and your college can only see your own opportunities, sharing a view with your college would give them a view of their opportunnities.

 Whilst mentioning security ….. you might need to be aware that all users will have the ability to created advanced find queries.
 (On the records they have been granted access to!)
 However, users are granted or denied the ability to maintain save views in their security role.
 Meaning whilst everyone can use advanced find the ability to save and share the queries as personal views can be restricted.

 Below you can see that on my sales manager securitry role the manager has access to create, read, write, delete, append, append to, assign an share their own saved views.
 This is the maximum access allowed on saved views.
 You cannot (for example) delete a personal view you don’t own.